nsidc/NSIDC-Data-Tutorials/notebooks/iceflow/README.md

 ## Summary

-This tutorial introduces the various available airborne and satellite altimetry data spanning missions from 1993 to the present and a python library to access these data sets.
+These tutorial notebooks introduce the various available airborne and satellite altimetry data spanning missions from 1993 to the present and a python library to access these data sets.
-The here presented IceFlow python library simplifies accessing and combining data from this long-term record, specifically it deals with the problems of different file formats and coordinate reference systems that both changed multiple times over the years.
+The here presented IceFlow python library simplifies accessing and combining data from this long-term record.
+Specifically it deals with the problems of different file formats and coordinate reference systems that both changed multiple times over the years.

 ## Key Learning Objectives